Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and rigid cohomology with coefficients

 Then the diagram

-where the horizontal maps are induced by $\psi$, is commutative.
+where the horizontal maps are induced by $\psi_F$ is commutative.

-\begin{lem} The pair $(\edg',\nabla')$ is a locally free $W^\dagger(\overline{A})\otimes\QQ$-module with integrable connection.\end{lem} \begin{proof} It remains only to show the Leibniz rule and integrability for the connection $\nabla'$.
-Since by hypothesis the original connection $\nabla$ satisfies the Leibniz rule, it is clear from the construction of $\nabla'$ and the commutative diagram (\ref{DiagEdg}) that this is also the case for $\nabla'$.
+\begin{lem} The pair $(\edg_F,\nabla_F)$ is a locally free $W^\dagger(\overline{A})_{\QQ}$-module with integrable connection.\end{lem} \begin{proof} It is clear that $\edg_F$ is locally free, so it remains only to show the Leibniz rule and integrability for the connection $\nabla_F$.
+The argument is almost identical to the previous section.
+Since by hypothesis the original connection $\nabla$ satisfies the Leibniz rule, it follows from the construction of $\nabla_F$ and the commutative diagram (\ref{DiagEdg}) that this is also the case for $\nabla_F$.
+Again, this can easily be checked locally on generators, and the general case follows.

-Because the morphism $\psi$ is compatible with the differentials on each side of the diagram (\ref{DiagEdg}), it is possible to extend it to the whole complex.
+Because the morphism $\psi_F$ is compatible with the differentials on each side of the diagram (\ref{DiagEdg}), it is possible to extend it to the whole complex.
 As in the previous section we make use of the fact that $\nabla$ and $d$ are integrable.
-For $e\in\edg$ and $W\in W^\dagger(A)\otimes\QQ$ we calculate
+For a generator $e_i\in\edg$ and $w\in W^\dagger(A)_{\QQ}$ we calculate

-Notice the sign convention displayed in the last line.
+Note the sign convention displayed in the last line.
+The general case follows by linearity.
 This shows integrability. \end{proof}